'Complete' Richarlison can be one of the best strikers in Europe, says Everton boss Ancelotti | Goal.com

 'Complete' Richarlison can be one of the best strikers in Europe, says Everton boss Ancelotti

-Everton manager Carlo Ancelotti has predicted a path to stardom for Richarlison, who will try to continue his three-match scoring streak for the Toffees on Thursday at West Brom.
+Everton manager Carlo Ancelotti has predicted a path to stardom for Richarlison, who will aim to continue his three-match scoring streak for the Toffees on Thursday at West Brom.

 Ancelotti has worked with many of Europe's best players over the course of his coaching career and believes that the Brazilian is capable of reaching the very top of the game.